 In column C, I will use the CONCATENATE function where a text string is used and corresponding A and B cells are joined in the formula as follows:

 Formatting dates specific to language by TEXT function

 As we have seen in the custom date formatting example, you can display Locale specific date style.
-I showed an example of displaying dates in Arabic style by using custom date option in “Format cells” dialog.
+I showed an example of displaying dates in Arabic style by using the custom date option in the “Format cells” dialog.

 You may also specify the language code in the TEXT function for displaying dates based on locales.